3567892/Financial_Status_Web_App/README.md

 ## Technical Details

 ### Data Preprocessing and Feature Selection
-The script `data_preprocessing.py` demonstrates the steps taken to prepare the dataset for training the model.
+The jupyter notebook `financial.ipnyb` demonstrates the steps taken to prepare the dataset for training the model.
 It includes:
 - Handling missing values
 - Removing outliers
 - Scaling numerical features
 - Selecting relevant features using ANOVA F-statistic

 ### Model Training and Evaluation
-The script `model_training.py` covers the training of the Decision Tree model and its evaluation using accuracy and a classification report.
+The jupyter notebook `financial.ipnyb` covers the training of the Decision Tree model and its evaluation using accuracy and a classification report.

 ### Streamlit Application
 The main application script `streamlit_fhs.py` uses Streamlit to create a user-friendly interface for entering information and displaying predictions.